AvtsVivek/AzureWithTerraform/iac/800500-multiple-vms-linux/ReadMe.md

     Enter blank password(just press enter) since this is just an example.
     Ensure the keys are created.

+    **Instead of all of the above 5 steps, you can run ssh.
+When asked for the file name, terraform-azure

 6. Next rename the terraform-azure.pem.pub to terraform-azure.pub.
 Just remove pem.
 This needs admin privilages.
 So do not do this from Vs Code explorer Rename facility.

     You can use the admin powershell and run the following command Rename-Item -Path "terraform-azure.pem.pub" -NewName "terraform-azure.pub"